masterdavid1/masterdavid1.github.io/courses.md

   vertical-align: top;
   text-align: left;
 }
+table a:link,
+table a:visited,
+table a:hover,
-table a {
+table a:active {
-  text-decoration: underline;
+  text-decoration: underline !important;
 }
 </style>